gruntjs/grunt-contrib-jasmine/README.md

 Type: `String`
 Default: ``

-Specifies a specific specrunner to use.
+Specifies a custom specrunner to use.
 This is handy if you have another script that generates your spec.

 #### options.junit.path
 Type: `String`